raytheonbbn/maude-hcs/maude_hcs/lib/privacyScenarios/RTTExample/README.md

 Below are the umaudemc SMC results.
 Queries 1 and 2 correspond to RTT and entropy, respectively.
 The ``iSrtt`` and ``iSwrtt/iSbwrtt`` correspond to the initial terms for the ordinary and weird RTT cases, respectively.

-(1) Alice adding noise added to timestamp in rttReq
+(1) Alice embedding a byte stream -- noise added to timestamp in rttReq
-    Alice embedding a byte stream

 ```console
 $ umaudemc scheck rtt-smc iSrtt wrtt.quatex  --assign pmaude